 If you are in construction, chances are you are hiring some form of independent contractors or subcontractors.
-Normally, insurance would cover you in the event of a claim brought to you by a subcontractor's negligence, but insurance carriers are starting to take away this critical coverage with a form called the "CG 2294 EXCLUSION – DAMAGE TO WORK PERFORMED BY SUBCONTRACTORS ON YOUR BEHALF".
+Typically, insurance would cover you in the event of a claim brought to you by a subcontractor's negligence, but insurance carriers are starting to take away this critical coverage with a form called the "CG 2294 EXCLUSION – DAMAGE TO WORK PERFORMED BY SUBCONTRACTORS ON YOUR BEHALF".

 The CG 2294 reads as follows:

-Although a standard liability policy without the CG 2294 exclusion does not cover "Property damage" to "your work", it would cover your subcontractor's work.
-For example, insurance will not pay you for your work that was wrong, only the damage that your work caused and the policy covers your subcontractors work entirely.
+Although a standard liability policy without the CG 2294 exclusion does not cover "Property damage" to "your work," it would cover your subcontractor's work.
+For example, insurance will not pay you for your wrong work, only the damage that your work caused and the policy covers your subcontractors work entirely.

 Tom is a home builder in the state of Oklahoma.
 He was recently contracted to build a small housing development in Tulsa.
 Although he holds the contract, he subcontracts out 90% of the work to other contractors.

 During the construction, his electrical subcontractor installs faulty wiring in one of the houses.
 4 years later this faulty wiring results in an electrical fire causing the house to burn down.

 The homebuilder, being the general contractor on the project, is taken to court over the damages that the fire caused.